Deployment

 Last updated

-Umbraco Cloud uses a deployment model that relies on Git, Kudu, and Umbraco Deploy core technology to move your changes from one environment to another.
-Umbraco Cloud uses a classic "left to right" deployment model - changes are first made in the Development or local environment and then deployed to the Live environment.
+Umbraco Cloud uses a deployment model based on Git, Kudu, and Umbraco Deploy core technology to move changes between environments.
+This follows a "left to right" model.
+Changes start in the local or left-most environment and are deployed to the production environment.

-Metadata such as Document Types, Templates, Forms, Views, and config files are stored in a Git repository and are deployed between environments using either a Git client or the Umbraco Cloud Portal.
+Metadata Deployment: Metadata, including Document Types, Templates, Forms, Views, and config files, is stored in a Git repository.
+These are deployed between environments using a Git client or the Umbraco Cloud Portal.

-Content and Media items are not stored in the Git repository.
-These need to be transferred directly from the Umbraco backoffice using the Queue for Transfer option.
-Once a content editor has all the items needed for a transfer, they will use the Deployment Dashboard in the Content section to transfer the items in the queue.
+Content and Media Transfer: Content and Media items are not stored in the Git repository.
+Instead, they must be transferred directly from the Umbraco backoffice using the Queue for Transfer option.
+Once all required items are queued, the Deployment Dashboard in the Content section is used to complete the transfer.

-All configuration for Umbraco Deploy is held in the appSettings.json
+All configuration for Umbraco Deploy is stored in the appSettings.json

 file found at the root of your Umbraco website.

-Some deployments can cause an Umbraco Cloud environment to restart.
-See the table below to learn which actions initiate an application restart.
+Some deployments can trigger an Umbraco Cloud environment to restart.
+The table below outlines which actions initiate a restart.

 Config file change